-We observe a reduction of 28% in emissions associated with "Food Serving Services", 50% in "Transport", and 35% in "Food and Non-Alcoholic Beverages".
-Notably, we see a reduction 91% of in international shipping emissions (from to 594.49 to 52.43 kg $CO_2e/year$), accounted for by reducing the export distance for food items.
+We observe a reduction 28% in emissions associated with "Food Serving Services", 50% in "Transport", and 35% in "Food and Non-Alcoholic Beverages".
+Notably, see we reduction of 91% in international shipping emissions (from to 594.49 to 52.43 kg CO2e/year), accounted for by reducing the export distance for food items.

-Each of the lifestyle changes may have underlying offsetting effects, which is why the combined reduction is lower than the sum of the emissions savings across each of these lifestyle changes alone (i.e., 1.09 t CO2e for switching to a vegan diet, 1.08 t CO2e for prioritizing public transportation, and 0.64 t
+Each of the lifestyle changes may have underlying offsetting effects, which is why the combined reduction is lower than the sum of the emissions savings across each of these lifestyle changes alone (i.e., 1.09 t CO2e for switching to a vegan diet, 1.08 t CO2e prioritizing public transportation, and 0.64 t